- What is a lead management system?

 | Continuously adjust the system | Leave the process frozen in time |

-KPIs to track for effective lead management system
+KPIs to track for an effective lead management system

 Good KPIs aren’t just there to look good on a dashboard.
 They help you make better decisions.

-A key indicator is the activation rate: how many leads actually generate interaction after entering the system. ⚡ Is often where the biggest losses are detected.
+One of the most important is the activation rate: how many leads actually engage after entering your system. ⚡ This is often where the biggest leaks appear.

-It is also essential to track conversion rates between each stage of the funnel.
-This allows you to identify precisely where leads are dropping off… and why.
+You should also track conversion rates between each stage of the funnel.

-Finally, indicators such as processing time, pipeline velocity, and the quality of leads sent to Sales provide a very concrete view of overall performance. 📈
+Finally, metrics like processing time, pipeline velocity, and the quality of leads sent to Sales give you a clear, operational view of overall performance. 📈

-It’s better to have a few well-tracked KPIs than dozens of indicators that are never used. 😅
+It’s better to track a handful of meaningful KPIs than dozens of metrics no one ever uses. 😅

 If 80% of leads are never used, it’s not a generation problem. 📉 It’s a problem of structure, prioritization, and above all, activation.

-An effective Lead Management System allows you to stop storing leads and start moving them forward: at the right time, with the right signals and the right channels. 🚀
+An effective lead management system helps you stop stockpiling leads and start moving them forward: at the right time, with the right signals, and on the right channels. 🚀

-It aligns marketing and sales around clear rules and avoids decisions based on gut feeling.
+It aligns Marketing and Sales around clear rules and replaces gut feeling with data.

 FAQ on Lead Management System